mgouzenko/micro-pp/docs/Design_Document.md

 For user convienence we added the ability to build route modules so that application devopers can create more modular code with associated routes in seperate files.
 For example if you have a route `/api/` with additional paramers such as `/api/users` or `api/groups` these routes can be put into a module and registered more conviently together.

 ##The Server

-###Boost.Asio Library
 The server is built on a hybrid between an asynchronous and multi-threaded model.
 All client-server communication is done asynchronously.
 That is, new sockets are accepted asynchronously, data is read from these sockets asynchronously, and the response is sent back asynchronously.
 After a request is received in full, it is added to a thread safe work queue.
 Threads from a pool process each request, determine which callback to use, and then invoke that callback on the request.
 When the callback completes, the thread schedules the response for asynchronous write-back to the client.
 An ancillary thread periodically tracks the progress of the thread pool, cancelling any threads that have run longer than allowed by the user-specified (or else, default) timeout.

+###Boost.Asio Library
+The asynchronous portion of micro++ is built upon the Asio io_service.
+The io_service forms an asynchronous queue, constantly accepting new sockets, reading from open sockets, and sending responses back to clients.
+The asynchronous loop only rests when there is no work to be done.

 ###Optimizaions
 Asynchronous client-server communication ensures that our server never blocks when receiving and responding to requests.
-Furthermore, we made the design decision to execute callbacks on separate threads because this leaves the task of delegati

-- Mitchell talk about optimizations with server with threading and queue
+Furthermore, we made the design decision to execute callbacks on separate threads.
+This allows us to take true advantage of multiple processors and monitor the execution time of threads (so that they do not exceed the timeout).
+It must be noted that micro knows nothing about the implementation of callbacks, so it is up to the user to make sure that callback functions do not block.
+For network communications that may block - like querying a third-party API - users are encouraged to maintain a separate asynchronous io thread, perhaps using boost::asio::io_service.

-###Error Handling and Resource Management
+###Error Handling
-- Mitchell talk about fancy error handling
+We take care to make sure that exceptions within callback functions do not bring down the whole server.
+To achieve this, all callbacks are invoked in try-catch blocks.
+When debug mode is on, any exception that results from hitting a specific url endpoint is displayed in the browser.
+When debug mode is off, all exceptions result in the server returning a "500: internal server error" status.
+In either case, the exception is logged to the console.
+We hope to make error handling and debug mode more robust in the future.

 ##Installation
 - Adam discuss fancy installation
 - Focus on how this is a feature of convience for users

-##Addions for 1.2
+##Additions for 1.2
 - Json handling

-- Templating
+###Templating
+One missing feature from our framework is the ability to easily template HTML.
+Other languages have robust templating engines (such as Jinja for Python).
+However, we have not found a templating engine for C++ that is both well-maintained and simple.
+Since templating engines are of utmost importance to web development, we hope to address this issue in the future.
+One option is to write our own templating engine.
+Another option is to use an already existing - and perhaps orphaned - open-source templating engine, and incorporate it into our library with a simplified wrapper.

 - Interface with industry server like Nginx or Apache
 - Allow iterface for middlewear (eg. parsing complex post request params)